- iSchools Overview

 The iSchools has now grown into a large worldwide consortium.
 Our membership runs the gamut, from well-established information schools to those newly created or evolving from programs formerly focused on specific tracks such as information technology, library science, informatics, information science, and more.
 Each individual iSchool brings its own strengths and specializations to the Organization, and together we share a fundamental interest in the relationships between information, people, and technology.

-Your school has been accepted into the iSchools at one of four levels, specifically tiers 1 through 3, and also an associate level.
-Criteria for being recognized as an iSchool are not rigid, but schools in Tiers 1-3 are expected to have substantial sponsored research activity, engagement in the training of future researchers (usually through an active, research-oriented doctoral program), and a commitment to progress in the information field.
-The goal of the membership tiers is to reduce within-tier variations and to make mentorship opportunities easier to establish.
+iSchools memberships span six membership levels and also an associate level.
+All schools are expected to enroll at the highest level in accordance with the size, resources and structural limitations of their schools.
+Criteria for being recognized as an iSchool are not rigid, but members are expected to have substantial sponsored research activity, engagement in the training of future researchers (usually through an active, research-oriented doctoral program), and a commitment to progress in the information field.
+The goal of the membership levels is to reduce within-level variations and to make mentorship opportunities easier to establish.
 Schools are encouraged to move up in the membership hierarchy whenever it is appropriate to do so.

-Associate Membership—This category is for schools that are new, or may not meet the requirements for other tiers.
-Associate members pay $300 per annum and have no official representation in the iCaucus, but are included in mailing lists and may participate actively in regional meetings.
+*The Associate category is for schools that are new, or may not meet the requirements for other levels.
+Associate members are included in discussions and meetings, but do not have a vote.

 Benefits and Resources